FLMNH-MGCL/spesql/website/docs/insertsingle.md

 The Single Insert Form requires you to manually enter all of the available data for a single entry, and then attempts to insert it into the target table.
 The process is rather similar to transcription.

-### Pagination
+### Form Structure

-The insertion form for a single entry is split up into 7 pages, with a confirmation page at the end.
-The pages are grouped as closely together as possible, grouping based on relevant information.
-The pages are as follows:
+The insertion form for a single entry is split up into 6 major sections, grouping based on relevant information, as follows:

 - Cataloging
   - catalog numbers, record numbers, who entered the entry into the system, etc